Jvkeh/minecraft-botc/CONTRIBUTING.md

 Not all issues are bugs!
 An ultimate goal of this pack is 1:1 parity with the in-person board game, so if you find that there is a parity issue, reporting it is a huge help.
 This doesn't just mean missing features; for instance, in the past there was an issue where you could loosely extrapolate where the Storyteller was at night by hearing footsteps and doors opening.
 This isn't exactly a bug, but it is a trait that is inconsistent with the IRL game, and as such was categorized as a Parity issue.

 ## Writing Code
 You can check out the Issues page on this repository to see a list of things that need added or changed.
+If an issue is not already closed or assigned to someone, you can reasonably assume that it's still in need of fixing!
+Please target pull requests to the upcoming version branch instead of main.

 As of right now, I am only accepting pull requests to resolve bug reports, not implementations of new features except as required to fix a bug.
 This policy is due to the personal "passion project" nature of this pack, and may change in the future.